Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/TreeFormatter"

-Re-exports all named exports from the "@effect/schema/TreeFormatter" module as "TreeFormatter".
+Re-exports all named exports from the "@effect/schema/TreeFormatter" module as `TreeFormatter`.

 **Signature**